A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 Between routes, the island offers simple pleasures.
 One of them is Caracolillo Coffee, in Las Palmas.
 A corner where the aroma of freshly ground coffee mixes with the gentle murmur of the city.
 A place to slow down, have something warm, and regain strength before the next day on the bike.

 Gran Canaria is not a destination of extreme peaks or dramatic statistics, but a landscape of gentle contrasts.
-The warm coastal air gives way to cooler temperatures as the road ascends, and the terrain gradually changes from arid valleys to high mountain pine forests.
+The warm air of the coast gives way to cooler temperatures as the road climbs, and the terrain gradually changes from arid valleys to high mountain pine forests.